You know your landing page sucks, right? That’s why you’re reading this.

 The content may be useful, but less reliance on text and some more visually pleasing elements would help this page, a lot.
 Yes, it’s true that long-form sales pages work – but mainly for spammy infomercial related products (Slap Chop, hello!).

 Having said that, there is a movement towards long landing pages that using internal “smooth scrolling” navigation (as opposed to multiple pages) that are working too.
-In fact Unbounce is currently testing a long page like this right now.

 2. Use Epic Headlines – Think Front Page of a Newspaper